geekiam/website/static/posts/how-to-build-a-netlify-function.md

 You have confirmed our functions worked!
 We can now deploy our super simple function to a production environment.

-### Step 5
+### Prepare deployment environment

-We can now create and deploy a function to our production environment straight from the CLI.
+We can now create and deploy the function to our production environment straight from the CLI.
+In our case we will manually create a new hosting and name our application `geekiam-tutorials`.

-In our case we will manually create a new hosting and name our applcation `geekiam-tutorials`
+We don't need to leave the CLI at all, to create a website, in fact we can requisition our entire deployment infrastructure with one simple CLI command.

 ```shell script
 netlify init --manual